 Most students enrolled in UCDC’s internship course receive four credits.
-To receive a passing grade, students must complete 20-24 hours per week for at least eight weeks and receive a satisfactory evaluation by their internship supervisor at the end of the term.
-There may be an option to earn up to eight units for students who intern at least 30 hours per week and complete additional written assignments.
+To receive a passing grade, students must complete 24 hours per week for ten weeks and receive a satisfactory evaluation by their internship supervisor at the end of the term.
+There is an option to earn up to eight units for students who intern 32 hours per week and complete additional written assignments.

 Can I spend the summer in Washington if I find my own housing?

 Don’t do it.
-Washington D.C. is virtually shuttered at this point.
-Bars, restaurants, museums, gyms, movie theaters and hotels are all closed.
-Hospitals are at capacity, and doctors are not available for routine medical matters.
+Washington D.C. is virtually shuttered.
 The UCDC building is closed.
 Staff is working remotely and will not be available if an emergency arises.
 We strongly discourage anyone to risk getting sick and to consider the consequences of being so far from family or support groups.

 Will a remote internship increase my chance of securing other internships or employment in DC -- or elsewhere -- after the closures are lifted?